b1n01/markright/README.md

 bar</strong></p>
 ```

 An inline element cannot span across multiple block elements.
-The block element definition wins over the inline element definition and the two blocks are split.
+The block element definition wins over the inline element definition and the two blocks are split

 ```
 s[foo↩
 ↩